Niu Chiao

 Niu Chiao was an obscure Chinese writer and poet of the 9th century CE.
 Reputedly, he wrote more than 30 books on a variety of topics.

 Some of his writings are collected in "Ling Kuai Lu" (about A.D.
 879).

-Chiao short story "The Story of the Foxes", also known as Wang-sen and his fox brother, appears on the anthology book The Book of Fantasy.
+Chiao's short story "The Story of the Foxes", also known as Wang-sen and his fox brother, appears on the anthology book The Book of Fantasy.